 - Cajun Seasoning - virtually the same as Creole Seasoning.
 If you don't have either, use salt and black pepper and add some garlic powder and cayenne pepper.

-- Seafood Stock - if you have shrimp shells from the peelings from the shrimp, use the off-cuts from the veggies and whip up your own shrimp broth by boiling with 4 cups of water for 1 hour.
-Or you could use store-bought seafood stock.
+- Chicken Stock - or if you have shrimp shells from the peelings from the shrimp, use the off-cuts from the veggies and whip up your own shrimp broth by boiling with 4 cups of water for 1 hour.
+Or you could use store-bought stock.

 - Bay Leaves - Add a bay leaf or two for additional flavor.